What are adaptogens? How do you use them? Do they actually work?

 Use my Wellevate dispensary to get access to more than 300 supplement brands, VIP pricing, and a confidential portal for personalized recommendations.

 As you’ll see, adaptogens can be helpful for almost everyone.
 But they’re not magic.

 I’m tired of people making exaggerated claims about supplements, essential oils, and other health products.
 Though these natural products can help to support your health, they don’t work if your nutrition, exercise, and lifestyle choices are a disaster.

-As I say in one of my Tom Nikkola 365 messages:
+As I say in my lectures:

 Many of the health problems people face today, including stress, low libido, low testosterone, diabetes, metabolic syndrome, etc. are the result of poor nutrition, lifestyle, and exercise (or lack of it) choices.